-- Press Right Soft Key Contacts and use to highlight an entry, then press . - 2.
-Press Left Soft Key Edit.
+- 1. Press Right Soft Key O Contacts and use to highlight an entry, then press O. - 2.
+Press Left Soft Key O Edit.

-3. Use to highlight No Group, to select a group.
+3. Use to highlight No Group, to select the Group, then press or.

 No Group/ Family/ Friends/ Colleagues/ Business/ School